OpenEMR

 System Requirements

-Before installing OpenEMR, ensure that your system meets the minimum requirements, including a compatible operating system, web server, and database management system.
+Before installing OpenEMR, it is essential to ensure that your system meets the minimum requirements.
+These include a compatible operating system (Windows, Linux, or macOS), a web server (Apache or Nginx), and a database management system (MySQL or MariaDB).

 Technical Specifications